Food Branding: The Secret Ingredient to Culinary Success

 Creating a dominant food brand is not like following a recipe.
 It resembles being a chef – you must have talent, imagination, and a bit of gut feeling.

-So here are some ingredients for cooking up success in the world of food brands.
+Here are some key ingredients for cooking up success in the world of food brands.

 Know Your Audience: The First Step in Food Brand Strategy

 Would you offer steak to a vegan?
-No, because knowing who you’re targeting is essential when doing anything related to food branding.
+No, because knowing who you’re targeting is essential when it comes to food branding.

 This means knowing their preferences, beliefs and lifestyle choices.
-Are they health-focused millennials or time-poor parents looking for easy meal solutions?
+Are they health-conscious millennials or time-poor parents seeking easy meal solutions?
 Your branding needs to speak their language.

 Storytelling: The Secret Sauce of Food Branding